How It Works

 Step 3: Score the setup with machine learning and rules

-Machine learning is used to compare the current EURUSD setup with similar past conditions.
+Machine learning scores the live EURUSD setup from its ingredients, such as structure, session flow, absorption, value location, and trigger type.
 It does not promise certainty.
-It is simply another way to ask whether this setup had enough room to work in the past.
+It is simply another way to ask whether setups with that same mix usually had enough payoff in labeled past outcomes.

 The journal and analytics layer exist for honesty.
 They help show whether a signal really had quality, whether execution was late, and whether the live result matched the original idea.